Fractionalized Fermi liquids and the cuprate phase diagram: Fractionalized Fermi liquids

 \subsection{Single band model}

 We now turn to a construction of the FL* phase in a single band model, such as the square lattice Hubbard model (possibly with additional short-range interactions) of interest for the cuprates.
 Now the situation is more complicated than in the Kondo lattice model, as there is no natural distinction between electrons that form a spin liquid, and electrons that form a Fermi surface.
+Nevertheless, strong physical arguments were made for the existence of FL* even in a single band model \cite{RKK07,RKK08,Qi10,Moon11,Mei11,Punk12,Punk15,Punk18}.
+Numerical studies of the Hubbard model have not provided complete evidence for the FL* phase, but given the small size of the pockets in the Yamaji experiment, and the limited resolution of all numerical studies, this is perhaps not surprising.
+We will briefly review the theoretical arguments, and then turn to the ALM as the best current method of obtaining the FL* state in a single band model.

-Nevertheless, at the level of cartoon pictures, we can illustrate the structure of a FL* state in Fig.~\ref{fig:metals} \cite{Punk15}.
+At the level of cartoon pictures, we can illustrate the structure of a FL* state in Fig.~\ref{fig:metals} \cite{Punk15}.
 This figure describes three distinct metallic phases in a Hubbard time model with electron density $1-p$.
 Recall that in the absence of a broken symmetry, the Luttinger constraint on hole Fermi surfaces is that they have a fractional area per spin of $(1+p)/2$, relative to the area of the full square lattice Brillouin zone.